 Candles are lit.
 Bath is running.
 Smooth, snazzy music in the background… you’re ready to indulge in some self-love.
 You slide your favorite sex toy out of its velvet bag and get excited, fully assured that your favorite sex toy is made of medical-grade silicone, is 100% sanitized, bacteria- and toxin-free, and safe for your body.
-Wait, hold up… are we really 100% sure it’s body-safe, regardless of what it says on the label?
+Wait, hold up… are we really 100% sure it’s made of body-safe sex toy materials, regardless of what it says on the label?
 (Personally, I’ve had a vibe or two that steered me wayyyy wrong!)

 I think we can all agree that sex toys are fucking fantastic, pardon the pun.
 Whether you’re someone who loves their single trusty vibrator or have an ever-expanding array of toys to experiment with, the diversity of experiences that sex toys bring into the bedroom (or anywhere) is much appreciated.